amelie-fri/munch_search/README.md

 ### [Munch Search](http://localhost:8080)

-After the index is build, you are free to explore the visual and textual collection of Edvard Munch.
+After the index is built, you are free to explore the collection.

 The front end of the application is available on
 `http://localhost:80` and is exposed to `http://localhost:8080`